ollama/ollama/docs/faq.md

 If a different directory needs to be used, set the environment variable `OLLAMA_MODELS` to the chosen directory.

+> Note: on Linux using the standard installer, the `ollama` user needs read and write access to the specified directory.
+To assign the directory to the `ollama` user run `sudo chown -R ollama:ollama <directory>`.

 Refer to the section [above](#how-do-i-configure-ollama-server) for how to set environment variables on your platform.

 ## How can I use Ollama in Visual Studio Code?